An Introduction to Choosing Cardstock and Patterned Paper for Scrapbooking

 My own most-used cardstock colors are gray, white, neutrals, blues and greens; I often use black and navy blue cardstock as well.
 When I first started my scrapbooking journey, my least-used cardstock colors were red, yellow and purple.

-More recently, I’ve been using more yellow cardstock and patterned papers because the aspen trees in my neighborhood turn gorgeous shades of yellow in fall.
+More recently, I’ve been using more yellow cardstock and patterned paper because the aspen trees in my neighborhood turn gorgeous shades of yellow in fall.
 I think the trick is to choose a beige-friendly yellow for the paper and then use brighter pops of yellow in your accompanying embellishments.
 A good example: The Vintage Artistry Colors: Butter collection designed by Katie Pertiet for 49 and Market:

 Since I scrap a lot of outdoorsy layouts, I try to keep a fair amount of pine green, sky-blue, and brown cardstock on hand.